Deborah DeBare, Executive Director

 Zulma Garcia has been working in the domestic violence movement for over fifteen years.
 She was hired in 1996 by the Blackstone Valley Advocacy Center, one of the RICADV's member agencies, as the Director of Community Services to develop and implement their Latina Advocacy Program.
 In 2002, Ms. Garcia joined the RICADV as the Director of SOAR (Sisters Overcoming Abusive Relationships) a taskforce of the RICADV and, in this capacity, worked to organize survivors of domestic violence.
 During the last six years, Ms. Garcia has held the position of Director of Policy.
 She is responsible for the development and promotion of the RICADV’s annual legislative agenda as well as for establishing and maintaining positive relationships with legislators, member agencies and community-based groups to foster collaborations around mutual interests and opportunities.
 Ms. Garcia received her Bachelor’s Degree in Social Science from Roger Williams University.

-Rachel Orsinger is the RICADV’s Legislative Coordinator.
+Rachel Orsinger is the RICADV’s Manager of Government Relations.
 She received a BA from Brown and a JD from Georgetown University Law Center, where she taught classes in basic legal issues to young mothers in shelters and represented teens in the court system.
 Before law school, she served as an AmeriCorps member at the Providence Children's Museum and worked for Citizen Schools in Boston.